Implement a custom document file format to manage user interactions with files on different cloud storage providers.

 In the Document Types section, it also defines the Particles document.
 This enables support for Particle documents in the app’s document browser.

 Because this app created the file format, under “Additional document type properties,” it sets the

 Particlesextension, which generates thumbnails for files of the newly registered file format.

 In order for Quick Look to choose the extensions when dealing with Particles documents, the

 Info file of both extensions are configured with the Particles file format data.

 UIDocument class helps you to provide the commonly expected features of a document-based application, such as saving and loading documents, asynchronous reading and writing of data, versioning with conflict detection, and much more.
 Additionally,

 UIDocument provides the automatic coordinated reading and writing needed to avoid problems when accessing a file on disk that could be read or written by other processes at the same time.
-If you need to access a file manually, make sure to use file coordination in order to not risk data loss or other severe data inconsistencies.
+If you need to access a file manually, make sure to use file coordination in order to avoid data loss.